Hanakago stable (1992–2012)

-Hanakago stable (花籠部屋, Hanakago beya) was a stable of sumo wrestlers, one of the Nishonoseki group of stables.
+Hanakago stable (花籠部屋, Hanakago beya) (1992–2012) was a sumo stable of the Nishonoseki group.

 Its most recent incarnation dated from 1992 when it was revived by Daijuyama of the Futagoyama stable.
-The previous version of the stable had been wound up in 1985 when former yokozuna Wajima was forced to leave the Japan Sumo Association.
-The Mongolian rikishi Kōryū became the revived Hanakago's first sekitori in January 2007 and in July 2008 reached the top makuuchi division.
+The previous version of the stable had been wound up in 1985 when former Wajima was forced to leave the Japan Sumo Association.
+The Mongolian rikishi Kōryū became the revived Hanakago's first in January 2007 and in July 2008 reached the top division.
 The stable closed after the May 2012 tournament, with its wrestlers moving to Minezaki stable.